Coronary heart disease

 On the gesundheitsinformation.de website you can read more about drug treatment of coronary heart disease and also on what happens during a heart catheterization.

-For those affected by a coronary heart disease, a cardiological rehabilitation can be a good idea.
+Cardiac rehabilitation can be of benefit to people with coronary heart disease.
 It should increase physical capacity, prevent secondary diseases and generally improve quality of life.

 A rehabilitation is recommended especially in the following situations: